-- Strong pirimicarb resistance and pyrethroid resistance (conferred by MACE and super-kdr target site mechanisms, respectively), remain prevalent in the M. persicae samples.
-Hwoever, there is evidence for some changes in the genetic make-up of the GB population, with aphids carrying kdr alone becoming more common. - Microsatelitte analysis of M. persicae populations (an 'in-kind' contribution to the project) shows that the 'O' and 'P' super-clones seem to be on the wain with new genotypes, particularly 'W' (which also carries MACE and super-kdr), becoming prevalent. - Findings suggest that at least some M. persicae collected from protected crops may have come from more genetically diverse, sexual populations on imported plant material.
-Obtaining samples from these environments remains very important, as they are more likely to harbour aphids with new resistance mechanisms (e.g. to neonicotinoids) coming into the UK from abroad. - The baseline work on other important aphid pests continues to add information to a large database (which now contains over 50 separate insecticide-susceptible baselines).
-These baselines allow aphid pests linked to future reports of insecticide control problems to be quickly screened for potential resistance. - Greater pyrethroid resistance than that conferred by kdr has not been found in grain aphid (S. avenae) samples collected in 2018. - Pyrethroid resistance has been found in willow-carrot aphids (C. aegopodii). - Pyrethroid resistance continues to be seen in cabbage stem flea beetles (P. chrysocephala), pollen beetles (M. aeneus), pea and been weevils (S. lineatus) and diamond-back moths (P. xylostella). - Pyrethroid resistance was not found in silver Y moth (A. gamma) samples. - Spinosad resistance, along with known pyrethroid resistance, was found for the first time in onion thrips (T. tabaci).
+- Our findings continue to suggest that at least some M. persicae collected from protected crops may have come from more genetically-diverse, sexual populations on imported plant material.
+Obtaining samples from these environments remains very important as they are more likely to harbour aphids with new resistance mechanisms (e.g. to neonicotinoids) coming into the UK from abroad. - The baseline work on other important aphid pests continues to add data to the large database (which currently contains over 50 separate insecticide-susceptible baselines).
+These baselines will allow aphid pests linked to future reports of insecticide control problems to be quickly screened for potential resistance. - Greater pyrethroid resistance than that conferred by kdr has not been found in grain aphid (S. avenae) samples collected in 2018. - Pyrethroid resistance has been found in willow-carrot aphids (C. aegopodii). - Pyrethroid resistance continues to be seen in cabbage stem flea beetles (P. chrysocephala), pollen beetles (M. aeneus), pea and been weevils (S. lineatus) and diamond back moths (P. xylostella). - Pyrethroid resistance was not found in silver Y moth (A. gamma) samples. - Spinosad resistance, along with known pyrethroid resistance, was found for the first time in onion thrips (T. tabaci).
 This explains reports of reduced efficacy of this compound against this pest on salad onions and leeks.
 Growers, advisors and CRD have been made aware of these findings.